Since 1971 Stadtwerke Schwäbisch Hall has been delivering a variety of technical services. These include network management and system monitoring...

 Deployment and Result

-Lorenz and his team decided to deploy Opsview Enterprise across their IT infrastructure in Spring 2012.
-The benefits of their new monitoring platform have been quickly realized and sometimes surprising.
+Lorenz said his team decided to deploy Opsview Enterprise across their IT infrastructure in 2012.
+Since then, the benefits of their new monitoring platform have been quickly realized and sometimes surprising.

-“I’m particularly happy with the reporting capabilities in Opsview Enterprise.
-I hadn’t fully appreciated just how useful it is to output service level reports in multiple formats,” said Lorenz.
 “All of our managed hosting customers now receive scheduled, branded SLA reports that prove the value of our services.
-Additionally management is now also better informed about the great service my team delivers to our customers and staff.”
+Additionally, management is now also better informed about the great service my team delivers to our customers and staff, he said.”

+Richly detailed, easy-to-use dashboards are rapidly becoming a must-have for many IT organizations today as Lorenz pointed out.
 “We currently use Opsview’s dashboards to present a high-level, unified view of our all our critical IT services and processes to non-technical business users.
-They also look great on the big screens in our network operations center,” concludes Lorenz.
+They also look great on the big screens in our network operations center.”